inscopix/pyisx/docs/examples/writeData.md

 # Writing Data

 This section demonstrates how the `isx` package can be used to write data to Inscopix files.
-Refer to :ref:`this table <fileTypes>` for reference on the Inscopix file types and write support.
+Refer to [file types](../overview) for reference on the Inscopix file types and write support.

 ::: {note}
 The following sections assume the `isx` package has been imported, i.e., `import isx`